 Tax Credit Funding Received for Seymoure and Corinne Krause Commons on former site of Poli Restaurant

-On July 14, 2016, Jewish Residential Services (JRS) and nonprofit real estate developer ACTION-Housing, Inc., received notification that ACTION-Housing was awarded affordable housing tax credit financing by the Pennsylvania Housing Finance Agency.
+Jewish Residential Services (JRS) and nonprofit real estate developer ACTION-Housing, Inc., received notification that ACTION-Housing was awarded affordable housing tax credit financing by the Pennsylvania Housing Finance Agency in the summer of 2016.
 The project will receive tax credits of $1,117,171 for each of ten years.
-This funding will pave the way for construction of the Seymoure and Corinne Krause Commons, a seven- story, multi-purpose building at the one-time site of Poli restaurant located near Murray and Forward Avenues in Squirrel Hill.
+This funding paved the way for construction of the Seymoure and Corinne Krause Commons, a six- story, multi-purpose building at the one-time site of Poli restaurant located near Murray and Forward Avenues in Squirrel Hill.
 The total cost of the project is estimated at $14-$16 million dollars.

 The first floor of the building will become the new home of the Sally and Howard Levin Clubhouse, a psychiatric rehabilitation program operated by JRS where people whose lives have been disrupted by mental illness come together to discover their strengths and abilities, build self-confidence, and gain valuable social and vocational skills that prepare them for more productive, rewarding, and meaningful lives.